 Another way to start collecting feedback (perhaps even faster) is to customize a ready-made template in the AidaForm Builder.
 Choose one of the tons of pre-made feedback forms and start collecting user responses in a couple of clicks!

-34 Examples of Feedback Survey Questions for Better Engagement
+34 Examples of Feedback Survey Questions

 While not an exhaustive list, below are common feedback topics - and subsequent customer feedback questions to ask - to create and launch an effective feedback questionnaire.
 When you set out to begin asking for feedback, feel free to use these questions as a launchpad for creativity.